 Predications with Event Variables

 For example, to represent something that is “very large”, the word “very” needs to be able to attach its “veryness” to “large”.
 For “very very large”, a chain is needed where the first “very” modifies the second, which modifies “large”.
-This is all done with events, and it happens like this because human languages allow all kinds of recursive constructions.
+This is all done with events, and it happens like this because human languages allow all kinds of chained constructions like this.
 DELPH-IN needed a way to model the behavior.

 Here are the predications generated for: “very large” and “very very large”.
 A comma (“,”) is being used to indicate a conjunction (i.e. “and”):